Search for

 The US Navy needs much the same capabilites in its F-35C carrier variant (CV) model based on the X-35C.
 This model is intended to complement the F-18E/F and give the Navy its first dedicated stealth attack aircraft.
 However, the F-35 CV is modified to meet more stringent range and landing requirements.
 The most obvious of these modifications is a 35% larger wing permitting a higher fuel capacity and providing greater wing area for improved lift at low speeds.
 Other changes to the F-35 CV version include larger fin and elevator surfaces, ailerons in addition to flaperons on the wing, enlarged control surfaces, a modified control system, strengthened landing gear, a catapult launch bar on the twin-wheel nose gear, an arrester hook, and a wing folding mechanism.

 Perhaps the most critically needed F-35 variant is the most complex, the F-35B short/vertical takeoff and landing (STOVL) model based on the X-35B.
-This model is intended to replace the aging AV-8B and GR.5/7 Harrier II as well as the Harrier and Sea Harrier operated by the US Marines, Royal Air Force, and Royal Navy.
+This model is intended to replace the aging AV-8B and GR.5/7 Harrier II operated by the US Marines, Royal Navy, and Royal Air Force.
 The F-35B variant features a ducted lift fan located in an enlarged spine just aft of the cockpit.
 This fan takes the place of a fuel tank carried aboard the other F-35 models and is used to provide most of the lift needed for vertical flight.
 The main engine powers the lift fan and is also equipped with a unique swivelling nozzle that can redirect thrust aft for level flight or down for vertical flight.

-Unfortunately, the complexity of the F-35 STOVL model has also caused significant development problems for the JSF program.
+Unfortunately, the complexity of the F-35 STOVL model has also caused development problems for the JSF program.
 The early design of the F-35B proved to be significantly overweight, and the program was delayed by over a year as engineers struggled to meet the ambitious performance and cost goals.
 The solution ultimately adopted was to reduce the size of the internal weapon bays in comparison to the other F-35 models.
-While the CTOL and CV variants can carry 2,000-lb weapons internally, the largest weapon the F-35B can carry in its weapon bays is the 1,000-lb GBU-32 JDAM.
+While the bays for the CTOL and CV variants are designed for 2,000-lb weapons, the largest weapon the F-35B can carry internally is the 1,000-lb GBU-32 JDAM.
 The vertical tails of the F-35 STOVL have also been shortened to reduce weight.

 Design of the JSF has placed the greatest emphasis on advanced weapons concepts and affordability.
 One of the most sophisticated features common to the various Lightning II models is an integrated core processor that fuses information from all the aircraft's sensors into a single, coordinated view of the battlefield.
 Among these sensors is an active electronically scanned array (AESA) radar with a synthetic aperture radar mapping mode to provide the pilot with far more precise search and targeting capabilites than exist in today's attack fighters.
 The F-35 is also equipped with an infrared search and track (IRST) system for air-to-air combat while advanced air-to-ground combat features include an electro-optical targeting system (EOTS) with a forward-looking infrared (FLIR) imager, a targeting laser, a laser spot tracker, and a CCD TV camera.
 The F-35's sophisticated software is capable of analyzing the information these sensors provide using an automatic target recognition and classification (ATRC) system to identify specific targets.

-Other advances aboard the Lightning II include a speech recognition system that detects a pilot's spoken commands and operates various systems without the need of pressing buttons or flipping switches.
+Other advances aboard the Lightning II include a speech recognition system that detects a pilot's spoken commands and operates various systems without the need to press buttons or flip switches.
 While stealth is also emphasized through the use of internal weapon bays and low obervable shaping techniques, sacrifices have been made to lower costs and ease maintenance.
 As a result, the F-35 is not as stealthy as the F-22 or B-2.

-During the current system development and demonstration phase of the program, 14 F-35 aircraft are to be built to perform flight tests leading up to initial production.
+During the current system development and demonstration phase of the program, 14 F-35 aircraft are being built to perform flight tests leading to initial production.
 These Lightning II test aircraft include five CTOL, four CV, and five STOVL models.
-An additional eight ground test articles will also be built for static testing, drop testing, and radar signature evaluation.
-Low-rate initial production is due to begin in 2008.
+An additional eight ground test articles are being built for static testing, drop testing, and radar signature evaluation.
+Low-rate initial production is already underway in preparation for a full production rate goal of one aircraft per day by 2016.

 Data below subject to change as more information becomes available